drbean/edit/jeffreykuo/Send_thermal_pad.md

 in the composite system but also reduced the interfacial mismatch between the BN and silicone rubber.
 The tensile strength and hardness increased on addition of the BN filler, but elongation at the break decreased with high filler loadings.
-Kuo et al.^22^ synthesized the silicone thermal pads using the Taguchi method and concluded that the optimum experimental combination was BNNSs with lamella thickness (B~24~), a BNNS loading level of 20wt%, and an Al~2~O~3~ loading level of 60 wt%.
-The thermal conductivity, tensile strength and Shore hardness of the silicone thermal pads were 5.25 W/mK, 7.55 kg/cm^2^ and 65.2 (Shore A) which prepared by thermosetting.
-The thermal conductivity and tensile strength were higher than that of commercially available silicone thermal pads by 34.48% and 20.26%, respectively.
-The control factor influencing the thermal conductivity and tensile strength of silicone thermal pads was the BNNS loading level, with contribution degrees of 34.66% and 50.13%, respectively.
-Kuo et al.^23^ synthesized the nano-size filler as a thermally conductive filler for a silicone thermal pad (STP) by exfoliating hexagonal-boron nitride (h-BN) with the chemical exfoliation-free radical polymerization method to produce boron nitride nano-sheets (BNNSs).
-As the free radical polymerization reaction time increased, the interlayer distance of BNNSs lengthened to 0.35 nm, while the thickness of h-BN sheets decreased.
+Kuo et al.^22^ synthesized similar silicone thermal pads using the Taguchi method and concluded that the optimum experimental combination was BNNSs with lamella thickness (B~24~), a BNNS loading level of 20wt%, and an Al~2~O~3~ loading level of 60 wt%.
+The thermal conductivity, tensile strength and Shore hardness of the silicone thermal pads, which were prepared by thermosetting, were 5.25 W/mK, 7.55 kg/cm^2^ and 65.2 (Shore A), respectively.
+Their thermal conductivity and tensile strength were 34.48% and 20.26% higher than those of commercially available silicone thermal pads, respectively.
+A controlling factor influencing the thermal conductivity and tensile strength of the silicone thermal pads was the BNNS loading level, with contribution degrees of 34.66% and 50.13%, respectively.
+Kuo et al.^23^ synthesized a nano-size particle as a thermally conductive filler for a silicone thermal pad (STP) by exfoliating hexagonal-boron nitride (h-BN) with the chemical exfoliation-free radical polymerization method to produce boron nitride nano-sheets (BNNSs).
+As the free radical polymerization reaction time increased, the interlayer distance of BNNSs lengthened to 0.35 nm, while the thickness of the h-BN sheets decreased.

 Elastic Thermal pads can propose good thermal conductivity without the difficulty associated with thermal grease, managing of these materials